ArEnSc/Developer-10x/README.md

 # Developer-10x
-A Open Source App that will run locally to store all your code snippets and templates to remove boiler plate
+A Open Source App that will
+1. run locally
+2. store all your code snippets as vector documents
+3. templates
+4. remove boiler plate